Indian martial arts: Modern period (1857—present)

 Indian martial arts underwent a period of decline after the full establishment of British colonial rule in the 19th century.
 More European modes of organizing kings, armies and governmental institutions, and the increasing use of firearms, gradually eroded the need for traditional combat training associated with caste-specific duties.
-The British colonial government banned kalaripayat in 1804 in response to a series of revolts.
+The British colonial government banned kalaripayattu in 1804 in response to a series of revolts.
 Silambam was also banned and became more common in the Malay Peninsula than its native Tamil Nadu.
 Nevertheless, traditional fighting systems persisted, sometimes even under the patronage of enthusiastic British spectators who tended to remark on the violence of native boxing and the acrobatic movements characteristic of Indian fighting styles.

-The British took advantage of communities with a heavily militaristic culture, characterising them as “martial races” and employing them in the armed forces.
+The British took advantage of communities with a heavily militaristic culture, characterising them as "martial races" and employing them in the armed forces.
 Sikhs – already known among Indians for their martial practices – were particularly valued by the colonists as soldiers and guards, and were posted throughout not only India but Southeast Asia and other parts of the British Empire.
 Members of the army were allowed to box as a way of settling disputes, provided that they were still able to carry out their duties as soldiers after a match.
 The particular form of boxing used by the Punjabi soldiers was loh-musti, as the kara worn by Sikhs could be wielded like brass knuckles.

-The resurgence of public interest in kalaripayat began in the 1920s in Tellicherry as part of a wave of rediscovery of the traditional arts throughout south India which characterised the growing reaction against British colonial rule.
+The resurgence of public interest in kalaripayattu began in the 1920s in Tellicherry as part of a wave of rediscovery of the traditional arts throughout south India which characterised the growing reaction against British colonial rule.
 During the following three decades, other regional styles were subsequently revived such as silambam in Tamil Nadu, thang-ta in Manipur and paika akhada in Orissa.

 Texts

 Agni Purana

-One of the earliest extant manual of Indian martial arts is in the Agni Purana (dated to between the 8th and the 11th century), The dhanurveda section in the Agni Purana spans chapters 248–251, categorizing weapons into thrown and unthrown classes and further divided into several sub-classes.
+One of the earliest extant manual of Indian martial arts is in the Agni Purana (dated to between the 8th and the 11th century).
+The dhanurveda section in the Agni Purana spans chapters 248–251, categorizing weapons into thrown and unthrown classes and further divided into several sub-classes.
 It catalogs training into five major divisions for different types of warriors, namely charioteers, elephant-riders, horsemen, infantry, and wrestlers.

 The nine asanas (stances) in the fight are listed below: